COVID-19 Testing Required for U.S. Entry

-Effective January 26, the Centers for Disease Control and Prevention (CDC) will require all air passengers two years of age and over entering the United States (including U.S. citizens and Legal Permanent Residents) to present a negative COVID-19 test, taken within three (3) calendar days of departure, or proof of recovery from the virus within the last 90 days.
+Effective December 6, the Centers for Disease Control and Prevention (CDC) will require all air passengers two years of age and over entering the United States (including U.S. citizens and Legal Permanent Residents) to present a negative COVID-19 test result a negative taken no more than 1 day before departure, or proof of recovery from the virus within the last 90 days.
 Airlines must confirm the negative test result or proof of recent recovery for all passengers prior to boarding.
 Airlines must deny boarding of passengers who do not provide documentation of a negative test or recovery.

 See the CDC Proof of Negative Test Result page to view the order, complete the attestation, and to see FAQ’s.